realdah/vue-blockui/README.md

   data () {
     return {
       msg: 'Welcome to Your Vue.js App',
-      url : loadingImage   //It is important to import the loading image then use here }
+      html: '<i class="fa fa-cog fa-spin fa-3x fa-fw"></i>',  //this line demostrate how to use fontawesome animation icon url : loadingImage   //It is important to import the loading image then use here }
   }